-Whilst it certainly won't be pinning an array awards to its chest, if it learns from its mistakes, Homefront an IP with a decent chance of survival.
+Whilst it certainly won't be pinning an array awards to its chest, if it learns from its mistakes, Homefront is an IP with a decent chance of survival

 The usual rank based unlockables are here: perks, attachments, camouflage, weapon upgrades etc, but what makes Homefront’s multiplayer stand out is the introduction of Battle Points.
 BP are essentially currency that you earn during combat for killing opponents or completing certain challenges.
 They can’t be used outside of the war zone, so it’s up to you spend them on various attributes that could affect the course of battle as you play.
 Spend them on a cheap RPG to take out an enemy tank, or save up for an attack chopper by which time the game may well be out of your reach?

 BPs mean players will employ a slightly more cognitive approach than mindless running and gunning, and will most effectively be spent with the team’s best interests at heart.
 But - and there’s always a but - a lack of variety in game modes does somewhat hinder multiplayer’s longevity.
 There are only two core game modes: Ground Control and Team Deathmatch, which are both fairly self explanatory to anyone familiar with online shooters.
 Beyond that, the Battle Commander mode assigns an AI commander to both teams, gives each special objectives, and places bounties on certain player’s heads.